-Land and Buildings were subject to a full revaluation at 31 July 2022 by Land and Property Services (LPS).
-At 31 March 2023 and 31 July 2023 LPS provided index ratings to be applied to the valuation of the College's land and buildings increasing the value of the College's estate by £6.8m.
+Land and Buildings were subject to a full revaluation at 31 July 2022 by Land and Property Services (LPS) followed by index ratings applied in 2023 and 2024.
+At 31 March 2024 and 31 July 2024 LPS provided index ratings to be applied to the valuation of the College's land and buildings increasing the value of the College's estate by £1.6m in year.

 The College has significant reliance on DfE for its principal funding source, largely from recurrent grants.
-In 2022/23 DfE provided 68% (2021/22 - 68%) of the College's total income through allocated recurrent grant.
-This represented 13.8% of the total recurrent grant available to the sector.
+In 2023/24 DfE provided 61% (2022/23 - 68%) of the College's total income through allocated recurrent grant.
+This represented 14.32% of the total recurrent grant available to the sector.